 If a successful person can see that you are knowledgeable already and that you are willing to learn on your own, the probability of the mentor allowing you and hour per month or an hour every 3 months is rather high.

-TH: What are your ties to Singapore?
+WW: What are your ties to Singapore?